 So here’s how I’m opening up the works ~

 Once you read through you should have a better idea if pursuing a review from Before the Second Sleep it a suitable fit for you. ~ While I used to ask that authors shoot me an email to see if I’ll do a review, I decided to just do away with that.
 Since I have a lot more on my plate than I used to (at least it feels that way—it could be that some things were just replaced with others), I’ve given myself permission to respond with very brief emails or not at all.
 If you receive a brief email from me, please do not take it personally; it is sheer necessity.
 The “not at all” category used to be something like authors sending me e-copies of their books without asking if I would review them.

-To be honest, these authors were onto something, even though I’d always said, “Don’t email me your books; I’ll delete them.”
+To be honest, these authors were on to something, even though I’d always said, “Don’t email me your books; I’ll delete them.”
 But they had a good idea because lots of stories looked quite intriguing and I thought, “Actually, this could be pretty efficient.”
 So I sort of took this idea like a piece of clay, rolled it around a bit and created my own shape to it.
 Out of this and past experiences, I developed these guidelines:

-- If you are interested in a review, just go ahead and send me your book.
+If you are interested in a review, just go ahead and send me your book.
 Please note the following caveats:

 I only accept hard copies.
 Extended electronic reading gives me a headache and I’m done with it, so paperback or hardback are fine.
 I will provide my address below.